LemonPi/lemonpi.github.io/projects/portfolio/portfolio.md

 ##Understanding the Problem
 ------------------------
-I first researched how creating a website could be broken into components and consulted a classmate,
+The first step was researching how building a website could be broken down and to that effect I consulted a classmate,
-[Zhuowei Zhang](zhuoweizhang.net), who had more web development experience.
-With permission, I used his November [build](https://github.com/zhuowei/design/tree/5b67c2a088f0330f5681924b0d83a94319ba4b96) as a starting point.
+[Zhuowei Zhang](http://zhuoweizhang.net), who had more web development experience.
+With permission, I used his November [build](https://github.com/zhuowei/design/tree/5b67c2a088f0330f5681924b0d83a94319ba4b96) as my starting point.

 I found the problem of building a website can be decomposed into:
 - Content